How to Track Time: Tools, Tips, and Templates That Save Hours

 • Works on different platforms

-• Can be complicated for some people
+• It can be complicated for some people

 • Advanced features can be a little costly